proboscide99/Z80-MBC2-V/Firmware/README.md

 ## Why MightyCore 2.2.2?

 * Older versions lack functionalities required for this project (such as the ability to configure the serial buffer size)
-* Newer versions (starting from v3.x) replaced the Optiboot bootloader with Urboot, which is not compatible with Arduino IDE 1.8.19
+* Newer versions (starting from v3.x) replaced the Optiboot bootloader with Urboot, which is not compatible with IDE 1.8.19

 > [!NOTE]
 > MightyCore v2.2.2 can be easily found online.
 A copy of the archive is also included in this repository.